batfink/svg-lab/README.md

 svg-lab
 =======

 Just fooling around with svg.
+The actual svgs are in the gh-pages branch.

 Usage
 -----